 There are nearly 10.000 foreign representative offices in Ho Chi Minh City now, and the same numbers in Binh Duong, Dong Nai, Ha Noi… some have been operating since 1995 till today.
 Some representative offices are operating together with a subsidiary company which all belongs to the same headquarters from overseas.
-VIVA would like to share some information regarding typical rights and obligations of foreign representative office in Vietnam.
+VIVA would like to share some information regarding typical rights and obligations of foreign Representative Office (RO) in Vietnam.

 Vietnam-based representative office of foreign investors is a dependent unit, which is established under the provisions of Vietnamese law to conduct a market survey and a number of commercial promotion activities permitted by Vietnamese law.

 TYPICAL BENEFITS OF REPRESENTATIVE OFFICE

 - With a representative office, foreign investors can set up a lawful office in Vietnam, recruit staff to manage and promote sale contracts with local business partners, research and develop products, seeking opportunities for the purchase or sale of goods and provision of services… The expatriate employees who work for representative can obtain work permit and two years multiple visa (temporary residence card) for themselves and their family in Vietnam.
 The license of the representative office is renewed after every two or five years.
 Means, you can perform your investment activities in Vietnam form of a representative office.

 - Although a representative office can enhance and support a lot for business of the parent company such as it is very easy to manage and save cost and avoid risky things from local compliance procedures: No add valued tax, no corporate income tax, no accounting books, no financial statement, no independent audit required… and it is easy to shut down a representative office also.
 Means, operating a representative in Vietnam can help to perform your investment in the most economical option.